The Masque of the Red Death (1964 film): Plot

 On a mountain in medieval Italy, an old woman meets a red-cloaked figure shuffling Tarot cards.
 The figure gives her a white rose, which then turns red and dappled with blood.

 Prince Prospero, a Satanist, visits the village he rules, and is confronted by two starving villagers, Gino and Ludovico.
 Meanwhile, the old woman dies, infected with a deadly plague known as the Red Death.
-Upon discovering her, Prospero orders the village burned and abducts Gino, Ludovico and Ludovico's daughter, Francesca.
+Upon discovering her, Prospero orders the village burned and abducts Gino, Ludovico and Francesca, who is Ludovico's daughter and Gino's lover.
 He then tells the local nobility to come to his castle.

 At the castle, Francesca is finely dressed by Prospero's consort, Juliana, and the gathered nobility are entertained by two dwarf dancers, Esmeralda and Hop-Toad.
 When Esmeralda accidentally knocks over a goblet of wine, one of Prospero's guests, Alfredo, strikes her.
 Meanwhile, Juliana tells Prospero she wishes to be initiated into his Satanic cult.

 Imprisoned in the castle, Gino and Ludovico are taught armed combat so that they can kill one another as entertainment for the nobility, which they refuse to do.
 Juliana performs a ritual in the Black Room, pledging her soul to Satan, and then gives Francesca the key to Ludovico and Gino's cell.
 During their escape attempt, Gino, Ludovico and Francesca are recaptured by Prospero.

 At a feast, Prospero summons Gino and Ludovico.
 During his execution, Ludovico attempts to kill Prospero.
-Unfortunately, he fails and dies at Prospero's hands.
+He fails and dies at Prospero's hands.
 Prospero then casts Gino out of the castle to be killed by the Red Death.
 In the Black Room, Juliana undergoes her final initiation ceremony, drinking from a chalice and suffering hallucinations of figures who stab at her as she lies on an altar.
 Awakening from her dream, Juliana is killed by a falcon.
 As the nobles gather about her body, Prospero comments that Juliana is now married to Satan.

 Outside the castle, the remaining villagers beg Prospero for sanctuary, and he orders them to go away.
 When they refuse to move, he has them shot down with crossbow bolts, deliberately sparing only one small girl.